Every October, Halloween frenzy overtakes many a family, fostered by ample attention through school parties and vast commercial enterprises.

 * * *

-REV. DAVID M. VIRKLER has been in full-time ministry since 1956.
-He serves as director of Dedication Evangelism, which he founded in 1961.
-Dave has unique ministry experience as an evangelist, radio broadcaster, former pastor and as a leader of ten tours to Bible Lands.
-He speaks in churches, at conferences and retreats and other special events.
+REV. DAVID M. VIRKLER was in full-time ministry for 56 years.
+He served as director of Dedication Evangelism, which he founded in 1961, until his death in 2012.
+Dave had unique ministry experience as an evangelist, radio broadcaster, former pastor and as a leader of ten tours to Bible Lands.
+He spoke in churches, at conferences and retreats and other special events.